nuage-studio/cookiecutter-pulumi-python/README.md

 # Pulumi Dynamic Provider Template

 This project is a template for creating Pulumi Dynamic Providers in Python.
-You should replace this section with a description of the project.
-You should also make sure to update the following:
+It represents a provider for the fictional "ACME" service, and allows creation of a dummy "database" resource.
+You should replace this section with a description of your project, and should make sure to update the following:
-* The folder `my_dynamic_provider` should be changed to your package name
+* The folder `pulumi_acme` should be changed to your package name
 * The package name and URL in `setup.py` should be updated
 * The `Provider` class should be modified to represent your backend provider's configuration parameters
-* The resources and Dynamic Providers should be created following the template in the `my_resource` folder
+* The resources and Dynamic Providers should be created following the template in the `database` folder
 * The example program in `example` should be updated to demonstrate how your package is used
 * The folder structure at the bottom of this document should be updated